thuehn/PowQuty/README.md

 ```
 $./scripts/feeds install powqutyd
 ```
-3. add powqutyd to your LEDE config within make menuconfig -> Utilities --> powqutyd
+3. add powqutyd to your OpenWrt config within make menuconfig -> Utilities --> powqutyd
-4. rebuild your LEDE image
+4. rebuild your OpenWrt image
-5. flash a new image or install the powquty with the hepl of opkg
+5. flash a new image or install the powquty with the help of opkg

 Note this package depends on the following libraries/packages, that have to be installed before installing powqutyd:
 * libmosquitto